X

 In-house mortgage financing: pros and cons

-Homebuyers work closely with both a mortgage lender and a real estate agent to make sure they find the right house and get the proper financing.
-Realtorsoften develop relationships with lenders so they can recommend a professional who they trust to provide excellent financial service to their customers.
-Some real estate companies go a step further and develop an in-house lending program or an affiliation with a mortgage lender in order to generate more revenue and have greater control over the financing process.
+Real estate agents often develop relationships with lenders so they can recommend a professional who they trust to provide excellent financial service to their customers; others may even cultivate an association with a specific mortgage lender or lenders.
+Some real estate companies go a step further and develop in-house lending programs or an affiliation with a mortgage lender in order to generate more revenue and have greater control over the financing process.
+The extent of these relationships can vary according to state and federal laws.

 Advantages of in-house mortgage financing